Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 [continuation-passing-style](#continuation-passing-style) natively.
 However, you can see in the examples above how easy it is to convert any suspending function into an async-style function for any given promise/future framework.
-So, you can write suspending function in Kotlin just once, and then adapt it for interop with any style of promise/future with one line of code using an appropriate `future{}` coroutine builder function.
+So, you can write suspending function in Kotlin just once, and then adapt it for interoperability with any style of promise/future with one line of code using an appropriate `future{}` coroutine builder function.

 ## Implementation details